INFORMSJoC/2022.0048/README.md

 ## Usage

+### HGS

-The preferred way to build the two programmes (one for ALNS and one for HGS) is trhough cmake.
+The preferred way to build the HGS programme is trhough cmake.
-We provide a `CMakeList.txt` file, which allows to build the executables as follows:
+We provide a `CMakeList.txt` file, which allows to build the executable as follows:

 ```
 $ git clone https://github.com:alberto-santini/cvrp-decomposition.git